kailibenavente/kailibenavente.github.io/essays/ui-framework.md

 ## To Each Their Own

 There aren't many programs that can be described as "simple" or "easy," programming is difficult for beginners.
+But, after all the messy starts I've had with each language I've learned.

 ## Moving Forward